 It had a bandwidth of 54 Mbps, nearly five times that of WiFi 1.
-It also sent signals in fairly unmonitored 2.4 GHz range of frequency and often encountered interference.
+However, it also sent signals in a fairly unmonitored 2.4 GHz range of frequency and often encountered interference.
 WiFi 1, on the other hand, almost exclusively used the 5.8 GHz range of frequency and did not encounter signal interference.

 802.11g entered the market in 2003, a good four years after its predecessors.
 Perhaps that time was warranted, as WiFi 3 possessed Orthodiagonal Frequency Division Multiplexing (OFDM).
 Essentially, the OFDM is used to increase WiFi speeds.

 Users could easily switch over from WiFi 2 to WiFi 3 with a quick update of firmware.
 It also had a maximum bandwidth of 54 Mbps.
 It can operate on 14 different channels whose frequencies range between 2.412 and 2.484 GHz.
 However, some countries have banned certain channels.

 Released a whopping six years after WiFi 3, 802.11n was developed with one motive in mind – To increase the level and speed of data transfer.
 However, having radically altered the working of the OFDM and introducing MIMO power saving, WiFi 4 did not fall short of accomplishing its goals.

 It worked at the bands of 2.4 and 5 GHz.
 The maximum data range of WiFi 4 was significantly higher than the previous versions, at a value of 600 Mbps.
 This generation of WiFi also provided backward compatibility and worked well with previous WiFi systems.